 Since there can be different reasons for the Time Machine preparing backup to get stuck, you can try either of these solutions to fix it.

-To start with, I’m going to list the easiest solution to fix the Mac’s Time Machine preparing backup problem.
+To start with, I'm going to list the easiest solution to fix Mac's Time Machine preparing the backup problems.
 If you know there is no other issue with your Mac, then you can just stop the backup process as of now and restart it later on.

 While preparing backup on Time Machine, you can see a cross button adjacent to the progress bar.
 Just click on it to stop Time Machine from preparing backup.
 Now, close the Time Machine application and disconnect your external device.
 Restart your Mac now and try to take your backup later on.

-This is one of the most common solutions to fix the Time Machine stuck at preparing backup issue that you can implement on any Mac.
-The inProgress file maintains a log of the current data, but sometimes it can clash with the operations of the Time Machine.
+This is one of the most common solutions to fix the Time Machine stuck at preparing backup issues that you can implement on any Mac.
+The progress file maintains a log of the current data, but sometimes it can clash with the operations of the Time Machine.
 Therefore, to fix the preparing backup on Time Machine stuck, you can simply trash this file.

 Step 1.
-Just launch Finder on your Mac and go to the Time Machine drive to open the Backups.backupd folder.
+Just launch Finder on your Mac and go to the Time Machine drive to open the Backups. backup folder.

 Step 3.
 That's it!
 Once you find the inProgress file (it will have a timestamp as its name), you can just remove it from the folder and try to take your backup again.

 If you have installed a third-party anti-virus or anti-malware application on your Mac, then it can also cause unwanted issues like these.
 The good news is that if a third-party security app has caused Time Machine to stuck on preparing backup, then you can easily fix it.
 Just launch the security application on your Mac and go to its settings.
 From here, you can disable the anti-virus function entirely or halt it for the time being.